KaramShounia/MyBlog/README.md

 # MyBlog Project

 I wanted to create this blog project to showcase my knowledge and expertise in creating and managing infrastructure on AWS using Terraform.
 I wanted to show my knowledge in AWS services as well as IaC.
+I was able to create a sample blog by using EC2 instances, RDS, S3, and VPC components.
+I followed security best practices while setting up my VPC with keeping important components behind private subnets.
+I also made sure my solution was highly reliable and available.

 ### Setting up VPC, Subnets, Internet Gateway, and Route Tables